cbor-wg/array-tags/draft-ietf-cbor-array-tags.md

 mechanism that enables extending the set of data types supported via an IANA registry.

-Recently, a simple form of typed arrays of numeric data have received interest both in the Web graphics community {{TypedArray}} and in the JavaScript specification {{TypedArrayES6}}, as well as in corresponding implementations {{ArrayBuffer}}.
+Recently, a simple form of typed arrays of numeric data has received interest both in the Web graphics community {{TypedArray}} and in the JavaScript specification {{TypedArrayES6}}, as well as in corresponding implementations {{ArrayBuffer}}.